-Note then that when we take a closer look from the technology viewpoint, we see that smart contracts are actually automated contracts.
-That is, contracts agreed among two or more parties whose execution is accomplished via one or more algorithms running on a blockchain platform which guarantees secured and trusted implementation.
+Note that when we take a closer look from the technology viewpoint, we see that smart contracts are actually automated contracts.
+That is, contracts agreed upon among two or more parties whose execution is accomplished via one or more algorithms running on a blockchain platform that guarantees secured and trusted implementation.
 So smart here becomes a synonym of automation.
-Automation has been going on for centuries now, and while nowadays is accelerating at rapid pace, it is indeed not the new kid on the block(chain).
+Automation has been going on for centuries now, and while nowadays it is accelerating at a rapid pace, it is indeed not the new kid on the block(chain).
 The real innovation here is that now we can run automated contracts over the Internet in a secure fashion.

-So how smart are smart contracts?
+So, how smart are smart contracts?

 For starters, we should point out that not everything in a contract (or process) can be coded.
 We have already mentioned dispute resolution as an example.
 But this does not detract from smart contracts as this limitation is common to many other software programs.
 In the latter, when an unexpected action takes place, the program just crashes.

-In the last ten years or so programming itself has been changing thanks in part to the renaissance of Artificial Intelligence and Machine Learning (AI/ML).
+In the last ten years or so, programming itself has been changing thanks in part to the renaissance of Artificial Intelligence and Machine Learning (AI/ML).
 These technologies are more about knowledge and learning than about programming itself.
 While programmers usually go the extra mile trying to code every single possible process related to the task at hand, AI/ML works in an entirely different fashion.
-Here, smart is a synonym to both learning and prediction.
+Here, smart is a synonym for both learning and prediction.

 In the end, (some) contract execution is now prone to digital automation.
 But that does not necessarily make contracts smart.
 For that to happen, the marriage between blockchain technology and AI/ML must first take place.

-This is already happening by the way.
+This is already happening, by the way.
 The question then is which technology will lead this process, bearing in mind the current limitations of most blockchains platforms.